 Choose an organized travel bag

-There are lots of great bags out there to choose from.
+There are lots of great personal item bags out there to choose from.
 What works for you depends on how you like to carry a bag, and whether you like your storage ‘hidden’ or ‘visible’. (check out Clutterbug.me for a fun way to determine your organizational style) Though I love the look of a streamlined bag, I find I travel easier when I can see my storage pockets.
 My favorite pack has five exterior pockets.
 I really appreciate being able to grab exactly what I want without having to unzip the whole bag.

 Whether you carry cross body or prefer a backpack is a personal preference, with your choice dictated by your planned activities.
 Many travel bags now offer security features, like RFID shielding and slash-proof panels.
 These do add to the overall weight of the bag so if that’s a factor for you, purchase a lock or even a zip-tie to secure your bag’s compartments if you’re concerned about wearing a pack while traveling.

 My favorite security bag: The PacSafe camsafe V5 was the winner for gear and camera organization on our African safari.
 We bought this bag for the security features but are recommending it more for the organization and ease of carry.
 We’d learned our lesson after our last safari, where we struggled to keep our camera bags from rolling around the vehicle and ended up with multiple sets of cameras and binoculars hanging around our necks!
 The PacSafe hip belt bag has padded slots for binoculars, camera, a separate padded slot for a tablet or phone, and an outside zipped pocket for batteries, notebook, pencil, and personal gear.
 This all fit securely in the pack which then sat solidly on the floor of the land cruiser.
 Best part was with the top unzipped I could just reach down to retrieve things.
 Similar bag – Domke Shoulder/Belt Bag